Chainflow/cosmos-validator-mission-control/README.md

 ```

 **System Monitoring Metrics**

-- Telegraf is a daemon that can run on any server and collect a wide variety of metrics from the system (cpu, memory, swap, etc.), common services (mysql, redis, postgres, etc.).
-It was originally built as a metric-gathering agent for InfluxDB, but has recently evolved to output metrics to other data sinks as well, such as Kafka, Datadog, and OpenTSDB.

--  For system monitoring metrics you can refer `telgraf.conf` file.
-You can just replace it with your original telegraf.conf file which will be located at /telegraf/etc/telegraf
+-  For this you can refer `telgraf.conf` file for system monitoring metrics.You can just replace it with your original telegraf.conf file which will be located at /telegraf/etc/telegraf

- **Alerting** - Telegram and email are the platforms used to send alerts to the end user.
-Telegram was chosen over other platforms like Discord etc. as the majority of validators prefer to use Telegram for their personal alerting mechanisms as well.
-Telegarm alerts will be sent to chat_id present in config.toml and Email alerts will be sent to the email id present in config.toml.
+ **Alerting (Telegram and Email)**

  - Alert about validator node sync status.
  - Alert when missed blocks when the missed blocks count reaches or exceedes **missed_blocks_threshold** which is user configured in *config.toml*